Definition of Aviation SMS Safety Assurance

 SRM and SA pillars receive the most attention in an implemented SMS.
 When safety concerns are identified by SA activities, there is a natural tendency to review the system design in the SRM pillar.
 Not all substandard safety performance stems from the system design.
 Substandard safety performance is often the result of poor safety policy design or a lack of convincing safety promotion activities.
 The point is that safety management systems are "systems" and should be reviewed holistically and not in isolation.

-Monitoring SMS activities become less burdensome when management chooses the appropriate SMS data management strategy.
+Monitoring SMS activities becomes less burdensome when management chooses the appropriate SMS data management strategy.
 Too often, safety management teams attempt to manage and monitor SMS activities using a plethora of disconnected data management tools.
 An integrated SMS data management approach is better.

 To learn how a modern SMS database can provide extra assurance to management, review these short demo videos.
 SMS auditors love it when they do not have to hunt for information that demonstrates SMS compliance.
 SMS auditors lose patience and become frustrated as they wait for safety managers to search their various systems for data that "may" exist.
 An SMS database keeps all your SMS eggs in one basket.